cmstead/js-refactor/README.md

 - **Pull requests may not be claimed as intellectual property of a company or other external agency.**

 ## Updates ##

+### 2.6.0 ###

+- Rewrite of shift params left and right to shift params
+    - Adds ability to select direction at action invocation
+    - Allows user to select number of places shift should move

+### 2.5.0 ###

+- Rewrite of negate expression
+    - Allows negation without selection
+    - Fully manages all condition test cases

 ### 2.4.0 ###